Managing Director

 Artistic Director

-Rebecca May Flowers (she/her) is a producer, director, and choreographer.
+Rebecca May Flowers (she/her) currently serves as Outgoing Artistic Director here at Azuka Theatre, and is the Founding Artistic Director of Philadelphia Children's Theater.
+Before coming to Azuka in 2021, Rebecca was the Associate Artistic Director at Theatre Horizon.
 As a director and choreographer, Rebecca has worked at schools, universities, and regional theaters across Pennsylvania, Delaware, and Florida.
-Recent credits include: Galilee by Christine Evans (Azuka Theatre), White Christmas (Candlelight Theatre), The Wolves by Sarah DeLappe and Fefu and Her Friends by Maria Irene Fornes (Temple University), Matilda the Musical (Steel River Playhouse), and New Voices Festival (Philadelphia Young Playwrights).
-Before coming to Azuka, Rebecca was the Associate Artistic Director at Theatre Horizon where she produced the multiple award-winning production of The Color Purple in 2018.
-Rebecca recently served as the Producing Consultant for the Center Theatre in Norristown, which had its grand reopening in 2023.
-A Florida native, Rebecca earned her B.A. in Theater from Florida State University and her M.A. in Theater from University of Central Florida. rebeccamayflowers.com
+Recent credits include: Bright Star and White Christmas (Candlelight Theatre), Galilee by Christine Evans (Azuka Theatre), The Wolves by Sarah DeLappe and Fefu and Her Friends by Maria Irene Fornes (Temple University), and Matilda the Musical (Steel River Playhouse).
+Rebecca is currently developing a new play for children called Baby Whale and the Plastic Ocean, which was first developed virtually during the Philadelphia Fringe Festival in 2020 and continued development with a workshop and public reading in 2024.
+Baby Whale... will be on school tour in 2026.
+A Florida native, Rebecca earned her B.A. in Theater from Florida State University and her M.A. in Theater from University of Central Florida.

 New Play Development Director